texanmason/texanmason.github.io/vitae.md

 * April 15, 2017 - dubbed and created a Knight Templar.
 * December 16, 2017 - installed as Junior Warden.
 * December 1, 2018 - installed as Senior Warden.
+* December 7, 2019 - installed as Generalissimo.

 ### York Rite Sovereign College of North America